SrutiMalla-NEU/personalized-music-recommendation/README.md

 ## Key Features

-- **Normalized relational schema** for scalable design
-- **Views** for personalized recommendations, popular tracks, and artist trends
-- Uses SQL **views** to simulate dynamic recommendation logic
-- Includes sample data for users, tracks, playlists, and more
-- Designed for analytics, reporting, and further extension
+-**Normalized relational schema** for scalable design -**SQL view**s used for personalized recommendations, trending tracks, and artist insights -Preloaded sample data for users, tracks, playlists, and interactions -Designed for analytics, reporting, and future feature extension

 ---